Trifocal Relative Pose from Lines at Points and its Efficient Solution: Introduction

+The failure of bifocal algorithms motivates the use of ({\em i}) more complex features, \textit{i.e.,} having additional attributes and ({\em ii}) more diverse features (partial visibilitiy also helps in robustness, see~\cite{Vasconcelos:etal:PAMI2017}).
+We propose that {\em orientation} (in the sense of inclination) is a key attribute to disambiguate correspondences and we show that \sift\ orientation in particular is a stable feature across views for trifocal pose estimation.
+Orientation can also arise from curve tangents~\cite{Fabbri:Giblin:Kimia:ECCV12,Fabbri:PHD:2010,Barath:Kukelova:ICCV2019}, and the {\em orientation} of a straight line in multiple views also constrains pose.
+Observe, however, that orientation cannot be constrained in two views alone: \sift\ orientation or line orientations in two views are uncorrelated, but together can identify their \textsc{3d} counterparts and thus can constrain orientation in a third view.
+This motivates {\em trinocular pose estimation} based on point features endowed with orientation or including straight line features~\cite{Fabbri:Kimia:IJCV2016,Fabbri:Giblin:Kimia:PAMI19,Fabbri:Giblin:Kimia:ECCV12}.

-We track the failure cases to two key observations.
-First, multiview applications rarely make use of the full information available in the image sequence.
-Most traditional multiview pipelines estimate the relative pose of two views, say with the 5-point algorithm~\cite{Nister:PAMI04} and then register new views using a P3P algorithm~\cite{snavely2008modeling}.
-Camera estimation from trifocal tensors is believed to augment two- view pose estimation~\cite{Faugeras:Luong:Book}, although this is questioned in practice~\cite{Julia:Monasse:SIVT2017}.
-The calibrated trinocular relative pose estimation from four points, 3v4p, is known to be difficult to solve~\cite{Nister:Schaffalitzky:IJCV2006,Quan:Triggs:Mourrain:JMIV06,Quan:Triggs:Mourrain:Ammeller:2003bUnpublished}, partly because it is not a minimal problem since it is over-constrained.
-The first working solver~\cite{Nister:Schaffalitzky:IJCV2006} is effectively determining relative pose between two cameras in the form of a curve of degree ten of possible epipoles and using a third view to select the one that minimizes reprojection errors.
+Camera estimation from trifocal tensors is long believed to augment two-view pose estimation~\cite{Faugeras:Luong:Book,Trager:Hebert:Ponce:2019}.
+Although no significant improvements over bifocal pairwise estimation have been documented~\cite{Julia:Monasse:SIVT2017}, recent work reiterate the advantages of well-crafted trifocal algorithms for relevant near-degenerate configurations such as approximately collinear camera centers~\cite{Trager:Hebert:Ponce:2019,Ponce-IJCV-2016}.
+The calibrated trinocular relative pose estimation from four points, \textsc{3v4p}, is notably difficult to solve~\cite{Nister:Schaffalitzky:IJCV2006,Quan:Triggs:Mourrain:JMIV06,Quan:Triggs:Mourrain:Ammeller:2003bUnpublished,Fabbri:PHD:2010}, and is not a minimal problem -- it is over-constrained.
+The first working trifocal solver~\cite{Nister:Schaffalitzky:IJCV2006} effectively parametrizes the relative pose between two cameras as a curve of degree ten representing possible epipoles.
+A third view is then used to select the epipole that minimizes reprojection errors.
 In this sense, trinocular pose estimation has not truly been tackled as a minimal problem.